-Many individuals who may not have otherwise been able to conceive due to male factor infertility or lack of a male partner, are able to achieve their dream of conceiving children through donor sperm insemination.
+Many individuals who may not have otherwise been able to conceive due to male factor infertility or lack of a male partner, are able to achieve their dream of conceiving children through using a sperm donor.
 Couples often choose this option when the husband/partner has no sperm or a very poor semen analysis (azoospermia, oligospermia, poor motility), or when there is the risk of a genetic problem that could be inherited from the male.
 Single women and women in a same-sex partnership who want a biological child also choose insemination via sperm donation.

 Patients should be psychologically ready to proceed with donor insemination.
 CORM recommends that anyone considering donor insemination see a counselor who is skilled at clarifying feelings about infertility and using a sperm donor.
 For couples, it’s important that both partners feel comfortable with their decision and that any concerns and questions are talked about beforehand.
 For some, donor insemination may raise certain moral or ethical questions; for others, the journey may revolve more around choosing the right sperm bank and selecting the best donor to acheive their family building goals.